 Are You Getting Enough Nutrients?

 How about eating varieties of colorful fruits and vegetables?
 Eating various fruits and vegetables contains the nutrients necessary for training and recovery.
-Plus, veggies and fruits provide a lot of energy too.
+Plus, veggies and fruits taste good and provide a lot of energy too.

-Clean eating is about eating unprocessed whole foods.
-Many athletes refuse to eat anything that isn’t organic, GMO-free, and pasture-raised.
+Clean eating means you eat unprocessed whole foods.
+Eating clean doesn’t mean that you restrict yourself!
+Many athletes are under the false impression that diets are supposed to restrict.
+They refuse to eat anything that isn’t organic, GMO-free, and pasture-raised.
 Some people who don’t fully understand clean eating are under the impression that entire food groups are “unclean.”

 Eating a 100% whole foods diet could harm your athletic performance.
 It’s ok to eat energy-dense foods because it has a place and a purpose in an athlete’s diet.
 Here’s how:

 - Simple carbohydrates are perfect when you’re in the middle of racing or competing and in need of quick energy as they digest quickly.
 Simple sugar consumption following a workout helps create insulin response for muscle repletion and repair, allowing more fuel to reach your muscles promptly.

 - Eating only whole foods, especially veggies, whole grains, lean protein, and fruit, contain many fiber and water.
 These foods make you feel full.
 Since you feel full, you may be unintentionally under-fuel, inhibit muscle recovery, and put yourself at risk of fatigue, injury, and illness.

 - Eating highly palatable, energy-dense foods (i.e., cookies, brownies, ice cream, fattier meat) will help you meet the energy demands of your body.
 Being under-fueled is far more harmful than eating clean.
 Remember, fat is an essential nutrient.
 When low, it is associated with a greater risk of sports injury.